 However, the butter beans demand in the UK is not very high, causing the beans to age on the wholesaler’s warehouse.
 We are retailers and we always order small amounts of beans, but all our beans have been imported to the UK by a bigger company that needs to meet the provider’s minimum orders in order to keep the prices low.
 Therefore, those beans have a short shelf-life.

-Even then, if you want to make a proper fabada, our beans still keep their shape and skin better than other similar beans that you can find on the UK.
+Even then, if you want to make a proper fabada, our beans still keep their shape and skin better than other similar beans that you can find on the UK, at an affordable price.
 This is why we keep stocking and offering them to our customers.